cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 }
 ```

-The final function is ParseOpiton() which is what is going to happen when the Player clicks the button.
+The final function is ParseOption() which is what is going to happen when the Player clicks the button.
 We first split the option at the ‘,’ to separate the command from the number.
 After we have the command and the number we tell the DialogueManager that the player isn’t talking anymore because they’ve clicked the button.
 We then use an if statement to check if the option is going to change the line the player is on or change the scene.
 If they are changing the line then we just change the line inside of the DialogueManager.
 If it’s changing the scene we use a Unity class called Application to load the scene we want.

 ```csharp
 public void ParseOption() {